Intersection vectors over tilings with applications to gentle algebras and cluster algebras: Tilings and permissible arcs

 \subsection{Permissible arc}

-Let $(\fS,\fM,\fT)$ be a tiling.
-An {\it arc segment} in a tile $\Delta$ is a curve $\eta:[0,1]\to\Delta$ such that $\eta(0)$ and $\eta(1)$ are in the edges of $\Delta$, and $\eta(t)\ (0<t<1)$ are in the interior of $\Delta$.
-An arc segment in $\Delta$ is called {\it permissible} with respect to $\fT$ if it satisfies one of the following conditions (cf. \cite[Definition 2.1]{HZZ} and compare \cite[Definition~3.1]{BS}). \begin{enumerate} \item[(P1)] One endpoint $P$ of $\eta$ is in $\fM$ and the other $Q$ is in the interior of a non-boundary edge, say $\gamma$ of $\Delta$, such that $\eta$ is not isotopic to a segment of an edge of $\Delta$ relative to their endpoints, and after moving $P$ along the edges of $\Delta$ in anti-clockwise order to the next marked point, say $P'$, the new arc segment obtained from $\eta$ is isotopic to a segment of $\gamma$ relative their endpoints.
-See Figure~\ref{f:P1} for all the possible cases of permissible arc segments satisfying (P1).
+Let $(\fS,\fM,\fT)$ be a tiling and $\Delta$ a tile.
+An {\it irreducible arc segment} in $\Delta$ is a curve $\eta: [0,1]\to \Delta$ such that $\eta(0)$ and $\eta(1)$ are in the edges of $\Delta$ and $\eta(t)(0<t<1)$ are in the interior of $\Delta$.
+An irreducible arc segment $\eta$ in $\Delta$ is called {\it permissible} with respect to $\fT$ if it satisfies one of the following conditions (cf. \cite[Definition 2.1]{HZZ} and compare \cite[Definition~3.1]{BS}). \begin{enumerate} \item[(P1)] One endpoint $P$ of $\eta$ is in $\fM$ and the other $Q$ is in the interior of a non-boundary edge, say $\gamma$ of $\Delta$, such that $\eta$ is not isotopic to a segment of an edge of $\Delta$ relative to their endpoints, and after moving $P$ along the edges of $\Delta$ in anti-clockwise order to the next marked point, say $P'$, the new arc segment obtained from $\eta$ is isotopic to a segment of $\gamma$ relative their endpoints.
+See Figure~\ref{f:P1} for all the possible cases of permissible irreducible arc segments satisfying (P1).

 \item[(P2)] The endpoints of $\eta$ are in the interiors of non-boundary edges $x,y$ (which are possibly not distinct) of $\Delta$ such that $\eta$ has no self-intersections, $x,y$ have a common endpoint $p_\eta\in \fM$ and $\eta$ cuts out an angle from $\Delta$ as shown in Figure \ref{f:PAS}.
 We denote by $\triangle(\eta)$ the local triangle cutting out by $\eta$ and $\angle \eta$ the angle opposite to $\eta$ in the local triangle $\triangle(\eta)$.